 Essentially, each of the two lenses takes its own video and writes that to half of the area of the video.
 Depending upon your camera model, this might be side by side, top and bottom, or, as with the Insta 360 One X, two separate files, each with its own video sphere.

 This video is not able to be used until it is stitched, which is the term that describes combining the two spherical images or videos into a single equirectangular image or video, which looks like the following:

 This gives you a rectangular image that is intended to be wrapped onto a sphere, so it appears to be distorted at the rectangular edges of the image.
 The process for stitching is done either on camera, in the phone App, or in the desktop App, depending on your camera type.
 Even with a single camera type, different resolutions may require stitching in different programs, so check the documentation that came with your device on how to proceed.

 Images should always be in equirectangular JPG format, which all of the cameras produce natively.
 Video, however, is a bit trickier.
 The output video should always be in H.264 MP4 format, which is the generally supported video format for the Web.
 The Samsung Gear 360 produces H.265 video, which is natively supported on Samsung phones, but will require it to be run through their stitching program before it can be used elsewhere.

 For using video, the final step is to make sure you have the right bitrate.
 4K cameras create very large files with bitrates that are generally too high to be used on the Web.
-Many cameras will produce videos approaching 500MB for a single minute of video, with a bitrate of around 60 Mbps.
+Many cameras will produce videos approaching 500MB for a single minute of video, with a bitrate of around 60 Mbps or more.
 For comparison, standard HD movies on Netflix stream around 4-6 Mbps, and 4K content on Netflix streams between 8-16 Mbps, depending on the content.
 Please refer to the CenarioVR Compression Guidelines for recommended maximums for resolution and bitrate.